jusporrer/Kalman-TD-Model/README.md

 ```

 ## Build the Models
-The Kalman TD and the standard TD models are build in the same method called *Kalman_TD* which is in the same file as our main class (i.e. *KalmanTD_model.py*).
+The Kalman TD and the standard TD models are built in the same method called *Kalman_TD* which is in the same file as our main class (i.e. *KalmanTD_model.py*).

-I wish I could have reduced the size of this function but I do not know if it would have made much sense to break it down or to convert it into a class.
-Furthermore, I could have also wrote two different methods for the Kalman TD and the standard TD but they are quite similar (only the TD does not use the covariance, Kalman Gain, ...), so it would have been quite repetitive.

 ```